What to Do When Sirius’ Promotional Plan Ends

-Upon purchasing our car last year, we received six months of free Sirius XM radio.
-Then, one day, while glancing over my credit card statement, I noticed a charge by Sirius for well over $100.
-Immediately, I called them.
-They explained that my trial period had ended and claimed that they had no promotional offers available.
-If I wanted to save money, they said, I would have to choose their lowest plan, an abbreviated version of what I currently had, with half the stations at a price of $10.99 per month.
+I called Sirius immediately and they explained that my trial period had ended they claimed that they had no promotional offers available.
+They offered me their lowest plan, an abbreviated version of what I currently had, with half the stations at a price of $10.99 per month.

 I decided to cancel.

 That’s when the offers came rolling in.
 First telephone calls, then emails and snail mail, all trying to lure me back with an attractive price.
 Finally, they offered me $4 a month for the Select, their highest package, an offer I could not refuse.
-Granted, this only gave me another five months of service but I set a reminder on my iPhone to call then.
+Granted, this only gave me another five months of service but I set a reminder on my iPhone to call a few days before that date.

 The day before my plan was set to expire, I called Sirius.
 “My plan is about to expire,” I told them.
 “I currently have a great deal.
 What promotions do you have available?”
 Apparently, I used the wrong lingo when trying to negotiate.
 Quickly, they informed me that they had no promotions and gave me the same rigamarole about switching to their cheapest plan, under which I would lose CNN, one of my favorite stations.